Species of the Marvel Cinematic Universe: Elves

-Elves are two separate races, the Dark Elves of Svartalfheim, and the Light Elves of Alfheim.
+Elves (based on the Marvel Comics race of the same name) are two separate races, the Dark Elves of Svartalfheim, and the Light Elves of Alfheim.

-In Thor: The Dark World, The Dark Elves, as with their enemies the Asgardians, are depicted as ancient astronauts.
+In Thor: The Dark World, the Dark Elves, as with their enemies the Asgardians, are depicted as ancient astronauts.
 It is stated that they existed in the primordial darkness that predated the current vibrant state of the universe.
 Their goal is stated as destroying the current universe and returning existence back to that state.
 They were believed extinct, but unbeknownst to the Asgardians, Malekith and a number of warriors escaped and went into stasis in deep space until another attempt would be possible.
 For the film, David J. Peterson created a language for the Dark Elves called Shiväisith.
 In Guardians of the Galaxy, an imprisoned Dark Elf appears as an exhibit in Taneleer Tivan's museum.
 In Spider-Man: Homecoming, Dark Elf technology that was salvaged from the Battle of Greenwich was used by Tinkerer alongside the technologies from the Chitauri and Stark Industries.

 Runa, a Light Elf with shape shifting abilities, appears in She-Hulk: Attorney at Law.
 After impersonating various people including Megan Thee Stallion, she is caught and sentenced to pay damages and serve a 60 day sentence.

 Elves also appear in the Disney+ series Loki (archival footage) and What If...?.

 Eternals

-Eternals are an immortal race of superpowered synthetic beings appearing in the film of the same name.
+Eternals (based on the Marvel Comics race of the same name) are an immortal race of superpowered synthetic beings appearing in the film of the same name.
 They are revealed to have been created by the Celestials at the World Forge to rid planets of Deviants in order to ensure the continual growth of their native populations, allowing new Celestials to "emerge" when the time comes.
 A group of ten Eternals—Ajak, Sersi, Ikaris, Kingo, Sprite, Phastos, Makkari, Druig, Gilgamesh, and Thena—are sent to Earth on their starship, the Domo, by Arishem in 5000 BC, where they help humanity progress while refraining from interfering in human conflicts.
 In the present day, this group of Eternals rebel once they learn of their true purpose, with Ajak being betrayed by Ikaris and her and Gilgamesh both being killed by Deviants in the process.
 Sersi replaces Ajak as the team's leader and activates the Uni-Mind, successfully preventing the Celestial Tiamut from being born and destroying the planet.
 A guilt-ridden Ikaris, who had vowed to uphold Arishem's instructions but was unable to bring himself to kill Sersi, flies into the Sun, while Sprite is turned into a human.